fitsaleem/AWS-compute-EC2/README.md

 # AWS-compute-EC2
-introduction to AWs compute EC2
+introduction to AWS compute EC2

 **infrastructure as a service is called EC2(elastic compute cloud)**

 **AWS global infrastructure-Regions**

 1: regions can be a country , state or even a city.

 2: multipe avalibality zones (AZ) make up a region.

 3: zones core principle is to deploy your application for specific requirnments